Zboubix/Zboubix/README.md

-- 👋 Hi, I’m @Zboubix, 15 years old nerd :)
+- 👋 Hi, I’m @Zboubix, 16 yrs old enthusiast :)
-- 👀 I’m interested in programming (of course :D) and especially functional programming.
-I also play chess.
+- 👀 I’m interested in programming (of course :D), chess, guitar and math
-- 🌱 I’m currently learning programming on freeCodeCamp, and I'm willing to get into AI soon.
+- 🌱 I go to the gym and I like to do some stuff on a pull up bar :)

 Math classes in 10th grade are just too easy hence boring, so I'm developing games and other apps on my calculator :D